 05/11/12: Family Speaks Out

 New information from KVIA.com reveals that Jazilyn Mesa was killed by her father's pet pit bull.
 Arthur Mesa, the baby's grandfather, said that Jazilyn was never allowed to be alone with the dog.
 Jazilyn had wanted to play outside and the grandmother was in the process of putting the dog in the kennel when it attacked.
-The grandmother tried to stop the attack, but the pit bull would not let the baby loose and drug her underneath the ground-level trampoline.
+The grandmother tried to stop the attack, but the pit bull would not let the baby loose and drug her underneath the ground-level trampoline and continued attacking her.

 Fatal Dog Attacks in New Mexico